gumaerc-testorg/11.s942-fall-2020/content/pages/syllabus.md

 I would like to thank Gil Kneale, whose influence on the development of my own psychogeographic understandings has been incalculable.

-1 Note: Weekly reflections are due for 11 of the 12 weeks with readings; you are allowed to miss one week without excuse or penalty.
+{{< sup "1" >}} Note: Weekly reflections are due for 11 of the 12 weeks with readings; you are allowed to miss one week without excuse or penalty.